Joe Young (lyricist)

 Joe Young (July 4, 1889 – April 21, 1939) was an American lyricist, born in New York City as Joseph Judewitz to immigrant Jewish parents.
-In 1911, he began his career as a singer and song-plugger for various music publishers.
+In 1911, he began his career as a singer and song plugger for various music publishers.
 During World War I, he entertained U.S. troops and sang across Europe.

 Early work

-An early work is the song "Way Down East" (1910), with words by Cecil Mack, music by Young and Harold Norman, published by Gotham-Attucks Music Publishing Company.
+An early work is the song "Way Down East" (1910), with words by Cecil Mack, music by Young and Harold Norman, published by the Gotham-Attucks Music Publishing Company.

 The Laugh Parade

 For the 1931 Broadway show The Laugh Parade, Young collaborated with co-lyricist Mort Dixon and composer Harry Warren on "You're My Everything".
 The show also included: